Intermittent Fasting is a Healing Modality:

 How I Do Intermittent Fasting:

-I personally like to go 16-18 hours from dinner to my first meal the next day.
+I personally like to go 18 hours from dinner to my first meal the next day.
 I will typically drink 48-60oz of water and herbal tea in the morning during this period.
 Sometimes, I will do greens powder in water.
-I usually eat my first meal between 12-2pm and finish my last meal between 6-9pm depending upon my schedule.
+I usually eat my first meal between 12-2pm and finish my last meal between 5-6:30pm depending upon my schedule.
+I also practice the 5:2 fasting strategy where I do 2 full day fasts on Sunday and Wednesday where I will only eat one meal on those days.

 I will often instruct my clients to do some organic coffee or herbal tea with coconut oil and/or grass-fed butter or ghee in it (1 tsp of each is good).
 This provides small and medium chain fatty acids that are easy on the digestive system and provide immediate energy in the form of ketones for the brain.
 This helps to stabilize blood sugar and stress hormones.
 If someone struggles with hypoglycemia than this is an important step.